HOT: Kangaroo Country, Healesville Sanctuary

 At The Pouch House kids can enter via the wombat burrow-style entry, follow the Jelly Bean Joey Journey, take a photo in the pouch of a giant kangaroo and learn about how joeys grow up at Skippy’s Milk Bar.

 Find Hotels and Airbnbs near Healesville Sanctuary

 A highlight is the stunning treehouse enclosure built for the critically endangered Goodfellow's Tree Kangaroo.
 Yes, there's even a kangaroo that knows how to hop up a tree!

 I love learning interesting factoids about this incredible macropod.
 As well as the various information panels (which may be a bit hard to read when you're chasing children around) make sure you take the opportunity to learn more about this fascinating species at the free Kangaroo Keeper Talk at 11.30am every day.

 Kangaroo Country is included as part of general admission to Healesville Sanctuary.
-Click here to find out more of our favourite sights at Healesville Sanctuary.
+Click here to find out more of our favourite sights at Healesville Sanctuary including other play spaces.

 - Kangaroo Country is included as part of general admission;

 - suitable for older kids;